UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 "Some African leaders have trouble defending Congo because they don't defend themselves."

-Angolan President Joao Lourenco, who has been heavily involved for several years in futile mediation between Tshisekedi and Kagame, took over the rotating presidency of the AU at the weekend -- a ceremonial role that changes hands annually.
+Angolan President Joao Lourenco, involved for several years in futile mediation between Tshisekedi and Kagame, took over the rotating presidency of the AU in Saturday's session -- a ceremonial role that changes hands annually.

-There will also be a new chairman of the body's executive commission -- the AU's top job -- which will be chosen by vote on Sunday.
+A new chairman of the body's executive commission -- the AU's top job -- will also be chosen by vote on Sunday.

 Three candidates are vying to replace Chad's Moussa Faki Mahamat, who has reached the two-term limit.